-The thing is, due to carrageenan being highly processed and not recognized as an actual food, it may cause gut irritation, inflammation and even cancer.
+The thing is, due to carrageenan being highly processed and not recognized as actual food, it may cause gut irritation, inflammation, and even cancer.
 The immune response triggered within the body is similar to when your system encounters Salmonella.
 The inflammatory response may also lead to bleeding ulcers.

 The ingredient could easily be kept out of liquids simply by writing “shake well” on the bottle.
 The emulsifier isn’t worth the risk.